DPotoyan/Chem324/_build/waves-1d.md

 ### Standing and traveling waves in 1D

-We beging by plotting a simple periodic function
+We beging by plotting a simple periodic function using numpy (np) and matplotlib.pyplot (plt)
 $$y = sin(kx)=sin\Big(2\pi \cdot \frac{x}{\lambda}\Big)$$